Quin-Darcy/rust-c-ffi-guide/README.md

 The C function `fill_buffer` is expecting a char pointer (`char *`).
 In C, `char` is a 1-byte type often used to represent raw bytes.
 In Rust, `u8` is also a 1-byte type which means the memory layouts are compatible and this informs our choise of what type to populate our Rust-side buffer with.

-Moreover, `Vec<u8>` guarantees that its elements are stored continuously in memory, just like a C array.
-Further, we will see that in matching the memory layouts on the C and Rust sides, we can use Rust's `as_mut_ptr()` to geta  raw pointer to a contiguous sequence of bytes which is precisely what the C function expects.
+Additionally, we will see that in matching the memory layouts on the C and Rust sides, we can use Rust's `as_mut_ptr()` to get a raw pointer to a contiguous sequence of bytes which is precisely what the C function expects.

 Moving on, we add a safe method for actually filling the buffer and calling the FFI binding.
 ```rust